Airtel upgrades parental policy benefits for staff to drive inclusive goals | Business

 Padda further said that in the endeavour to strengthen the workplace and work practices, the company needs to stay ahead of the curve and revisit policies.

 ''We have done this with a clear focus on becoming a more diverse and inclusive workplace.
-We hope this will encourage more women to continue pursuing their careers at Airtel as they move thorough important life stages in their lives,'' he added .
+We hope this will encourage more women to continue pursuing their careers at Airtel as they move through important life stages in their lives,'' she pointed out.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)